 Welcome to the research and event portal for the Politics of Surveillance Project.

-The Politics of Surveillance Project is a multidisciplinary research initiative that explores how scholar-activist collaborations can better understand surveillance infrastructures and practices, and where appropriate help reform them.
+The Politics of Surveillance Project is a multidisciplinary research initiative that explores how to catch him cheating on facebook can better understand surveillance infrastructures and practices, and where appropriate help reform them.
 This project builds upon the New Transparency Project, which addresses how surveillance is experienced as an everyday reality.
 This reality is brought about through growing computer dependence and reliance on personal data collection and processing by private and public institutions, and often manifest through heightened public concern about security.

 - IXmaps.ca – ‘See where your data packets go’